valeri1383/POI_Project/README.md

 Project Deployment Guide
 This guide provides step-by-step instructions for deploying the project using NetBeans and XAMPP.
 It includes details on installing the necessary software, setting up the database, configuring the server, and running the project.
-Additionally, log in details for system testing and exploration are provided.
+Additionally, login details for system testing and exploration are provided.

 Prerequisites
 Install NetBeans and XAMPP if they are not already installed on your machine.
 Follow the setup wizards for each software to complete the installation.